 I prefer to work from life but return to my studio to complete works.
 I now mainly paint with oils on canvas and still sketch with pen and ink, and do many pen and washes.

 In 2012 I entered ‘The Archibald Prize’ portrait competition once again, with a portrait of Gai Waterhouse who is a race-horse trainer.
 In 2012 one of her horses came second in the Melbourne Cup.
+In 2013 she won the Melbourne Cup!

-Both of these entries can be seen on this site under Paintings.
+All three of these entries can be seen on this site under Paintings.
 I can be commissioned to paint portraits.
 Please contact me to discuss your requirements.

 You are welcome to make an appointment to visit me in my studio in Kensington, Melbourne.